cxjosh/joshcx/content/posts/adcs.md

 ## what is `ESC1?`

-ESC1 is a specific vulnerability targeting poorly configured active directory certificate templates that are issued by a CA.
+esc1 is a specific vulnerability targeting overly permissive active directory certificate templates that are issued by a CA.

+i was honestly pretty surprise how easy this was, and it's something that a lot of people don't seem to know about.

+after managing to successfully escalate my normal domain account to a full on domain admin, i decided to spin up a CA and take a further look.